 Schedule a Consultation

 Dr. Liland is a board-certified plastic surgeon.
-He has years of experience in cosmetic breast surgery and can provide a full range of procedures.
+He has years of experience in breast augmentation and can provide a full range of procedures for patients in Dallas.